Why blog? Small business owners often overlook the multiple benefits of blogging, the reasons bypass them in their busy lives.

 The blog can be extensive and can capture potential customers using a myriad of posts on searchable subjects relevant to a business.

-That way lots of related key phrases can be utilised; ones that aren’t used within the website.
+That way lots of related key phrases can be used; ones that aren’t already within the website.